 Indexed Universal Life Insurance Pros and Cons

-I’ve previously written about five unique aspects of Indexed Universal Life (IUL).
-That article presented aspects of an IUL that are not very well known and can sometimes be overlooked; but here I’d like to present what I think are the ten best pros or benefits of an indexed universal life policy.
+We have previously written about five unique aspects of Indexed Universal Life (IUL).
+That article presented aspects of an IUL that are not very well known and can sometimes be overlooked; but here we’d like to present what we think are the ten best pros or benefits of an indexed universal life policy.
 These are the reasons that give most owners of an IUL peace of mind and make it easy for them to sleep at night.

 However, if you are part of the majority of the country that is looking for protection, stability, growth, and tax advantages for your retirement – keep reading.
-The Indexed Universal Life policy may be exactly what you need to secure your financial foundation.
-And even if you think that you probably don’t fit into the ideal candidate mold, you owe it to yourself to know the facts so you can see for yourself.
+An indexed universal life insurance policy may be exactly what you need to secure your financial future.
+And even if you think that you are probably not the ideal candidate, you owe it to yourself to know the facts so you can see for yourself.

 Pros of Indexed Universal Life Insurance: 10 Benefits